Garden waste collection service

 - Stone, soil, rubble (builders waste)

-- Plastic bags, flower pots, trays or other plastic items
+- Plastic bags, flower pots, trays or other plastic or bio plastic items

 The garden waste we collect in the brown wheeled-bin is composted and used on farmers' fields as a soil improver.